Nevada National Security SiteCoordinator: Eric Machorro

 National Security Technologies LLC manages and operates the Nevada National Security Site and its satellite offices in support of national defense as well as research and development programs for the National Nuclear Security Administration.

 The NNSS is more than just the Nevada Test Site.
-We also have offices in North Las Vegas and at Nellis Air Force Base, Nev.; Andrews Air Force Base, Md.; Los Alamos and Albuquerque, N.M.; and Livermore and Santa Barbara, Calif.
+We also have offices in North Las Vegas and at Nellis Air Force Base, Nevada; Andrews Air Force Base, Maryland; Los Alamos and Albuquerque, New Mexico; and Livermore and Santa Barbara, California.